You can keep your compensation and still claim means-tested benefits if your compensation is protected by a personal injury trust.

 How much can I put into a Personal Injury Trust?

 You can put the total value of your personal injury compensation into a personal injury trust.
-You can add income earned on the the money held in trust.
+You can add income earned on the money held in trust, or profit made on trust assets.
 The one trust can hold compensation from more than one personal injury if its terms are drafted widely enough.
 Depending on your own circumstances, you may decide to place less than the full value of your compensation into the personal injury trust.

 Are there limitations on how the money in the trust is used?

-The old rule used to be that money from the trust could not be used for purposes for which state benefits were paid.
-This meant the trust could not be used for the “normal expenses of daily living.”
-These rules have now been changed so the money can be used for whatever you want and need.
-However, I always advise that a record of expenditure should be kept, and that the old rule of not paying the “normal expenses of daily living” should be followed as you never know when the rules will change.
+The golden rule is not to use the trust for purposes for which state benefits are paid.
+This means the trust could not be used for the “normal expenses of daily living.”.
+I always advise that a record of expenditure should be kept, and the rule of not paying the “normal expenses of daily living” should be followed.
+One practice to avoid is making a regular transfer from the trust to yourself.
+Do not pay money across from the trust fund to your personal bank account; spend directly from the trust and you will avoid problems.

 What happens if my circumstances change in the future?

 If you have used the simplest form of trust, known as a bare trust, the money is yours and you can tell the trustees what to do.
-If at any time you decide you no longer need the personal injury trust, you simply instruct your trustees in writing to transfer the money to you.
+If at any time you decide you no longer need the personal injury trust you are usually entitled to bring it to an end.
 The personal injury trust will then cease, but you may lose your entitlement to any means-tested State benefits/support.
 If you need a more complicated form of trust you will need detailed advice on this point.

 What happens if I die?